rundeck/docs/docs/administration/runner/runner-installation/runner-install.md

 # Enterprise Runner - Installation

-## Installing Runners in remote locations

-Once you have [configured and downloaded a Runner](/administration/runner/runner-config.md), upload the binary to the environment where it will run, follow the install instructions and launch the runner.
+Once you have [created and downloaded a Runner](/administration/runner/runner-installation/creating-runners.md), upload the binary to the environment where it will run and use the following the installation instructions to launch the runner.

 ### Pre-Requisites

-- Install on Windows or Linux.
+- Runners can be installed on Windows, Linux or in containers.
-    - The Runner supports the same operating systems as the central cluster which are listed [here](/administration/install/system-requirements.html).
+    - The operating systems that we officially support for the Runner are listed [here](/administration/install/system-requirements.html).
-    - Note that the Runner can be installed on a *different* operating system than the central cluster.
+    - Note that the Runner can be installed on a *different* operating system than the self-hosted cluster.
 - Java 11 is required to run the Runner JAR file.
-- The Runner binary size is 61MB.
+- The Runner binary size is 164MB.
 - Resource-allocation guidelines for the Enterprise Runner are outlined [here](/administration/runner/runner-config.html#resource-allocation).

-### Install steps
+### Basic Installation steps

 1. Copy the Runner JAR file that was saved when the Runner was created to the server and directory where it will run.
 1. Execute `java -jar runner_filename.jar` to start the service.